ahmedadeltito/SimpleNetworkLibrary/README.md

                 .onNetworkRequestResponseListener(OnNetworkRequestResponseListener onNetworkRequestResponseListener)
 ```

-3. To fire the request aftre initializing it:
+3. To fire the request after initializing it:
 ```java
 networkRequest.fireRequest();
 ```